Wills: An Overview

 Legal Requirements of a Will

 While each state has its own laws regarding the validity of a will, the variations for the most part are small.
-Some common requirements include:
+Some common requirements include the following:

 In general, a person has to be at least 18 years old to create a valid will.
 However, some states have exceptions for individuals who are younger if they are married or in the armed forces.
 Additionally, the testator must be of "sound mind."
 This generally means that the testator must have the knowledge that he or she is making a will, the effect that the document will have, the nature of the property that it covers and the parties that stand to benefit from it.
 The “sound mind” requirement is the basis of many will contests.